jcaillon/valet/docs/content/docs/002.installation/_index.md

 2. Add this directory to your PATH so you can call `valet` from your terminal.
 3. Call `valet` to get started with the example commands!

+## ⚙️ Extra config for your terminal

+- **Nerd font**: Valet can make use of [Nerd fonts][nerdFontsLink] to display icons in the logs and interactive sessions.
+You can download any nerd font from [here][nerdFontsLink], install it, and configure your terminal to use that font.
+- **Word separator**: Valet usually prints important values between ⌜quotes⌝ using the UTF8 top left and top right corners (respectively U+231C and U+231D).
+You can add these two characters as word separators in your terminal for quick double click selection: `⌜⌝`.

 ## 🪟 Use Valet on windows

 It is recommended to use Git bash, installed with [Git for Windows][git-for-windows-link] and [Windows terminal][windows-terminal-link] as your terminal program.
 You can also use Valet with any Linux distribution and [Windows Subsystem for Linux][wsl-installation-link] (WSL).